wpaven/neo4j-microsoft-fabric-intro/README.md

 With our Lakehouse created and files uploaded, we're now ready to start moving data.

 ## Using the Workbooks
+Select Lakehouse1 from the tiles on the right pane.
+Select 'Open Workbook' from the dropdown at the top Select 'New Workbook'

+You are now in a new Notebook.
+Rename if from 'Notebook' by clicking the name of the Notebook to edit.
+Rename it 'Neo4j Workbook'

+There is likely a way to import an existing workbook, but I haven't discovered it yet.
+I'm new to Fabric, so sharing what I've learned so far.
+Once you have the noteobook, you can cut and paste from the cells here into blocks in the new notebook.
+After running a block, at the bottom you'll find a '+ Code' appear on rollover.
+Click this to add additional cells.
+You'll want to create 2 notebooks and name similarily.
+Download is readily apparent from the top menu items.
+I believe import requires a separate workspace task, or I'm just missing it for some reason.

 ### Neo4j Workbook.ipynb
+This workbook will migrate the .csv files in the Northwind directory to a graph in Neo4j AuraDB.

 I started with the one in the partners repo.
 The first difference you'll note is the `%%configure` in the first cell to import the Neo4j Spark Connector .jar.
 Without this, you'll get misleading errors when trying to import the nodes.
 The error message will tell you something about not being able to parse the orderID, but it's really choking on line 11 in the 4th cell with the reference to `org.neo4j.spark.DataSource`